-It’s time we all admit that we need help in organizing our lives.
-It’s going to be a chore to do all this, but staying organized makes life easier in the long run.
+It’s time we all admit that we need help organizing our lives.
 Just think about how easy it’ll be to find stuff you need and avoid last minute hassles.

-Here are 20 tips that’ll show you how to organize your life at home, work and everything in between.
+Here are tips that’ll show you how to organize your life at home, at work, and everything in between.
+It’s going to be a chore to do all this, but staying organized makes life easier in the long run.

 2. Make Back-Ups Of Everything

-Scan your IDs, passports and bank details, too then put it all in a secured folder in your computer.
+Scan your IDs, passports, and bank details, then put them all in a secured folder on your computer.
 Keep the original and photocopies of your financial records, birth certificates, land titles and insurance in one folder, preferably tucked away in a safe.

-They sort out their clothes, wrapping paper, crafts, cleaning materials, basically everything, and keep them in labeled containers or closets at home.
-In the kitchen, they’re trained to organize their work space well so that their every moved is conserved and they know exactly where all the ingredients are.
+They sort out their clothes, wrapping paper, crafts, and cleaning materials and keep them in labeled containers or in closets at home.
+In the kitchen, they’re trained to organize their workspace well so that their every move is conserved and they know exactly where all the ingredients are.

-Doing this will take time, but after a while you’ll see how easy it is to find what you need when everything in your place has a home.
+Doing this will take time, but after a while, you’ll see how easy it is to find what you need when everything in your place has a home.